danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 }
 ```

 The value of the variable `maxSentences` is seventy-seven (refer to Line 22 from the source code), therefore each asterisk contains seventy-seven sentences (in the form of a line that contains numbers).
-The other variable `sentences` counts each line and the program checks whether the current `sentences` count has reached its maximum. **If** the asterisk reaches seventy-seven sentences **then** it will move to the next one and the `sentences` counter will be reset to zero (Line 82) and start counting again.
+The other variable `sentences` counts each line and the program checks whether the current sentences count has reached its maximum.
+"If" the asterisk reaches seventy-seven sentences "then" it will move to the next one and the `sentences` counter will be reset to zero (Line 82) and start counting again.
 The logic repeats within the `draw()` function.

 ### Loops
 The core concept of a loop is that it enables you to execute a block of code many times.
 For example, if you have to draw one hundred lines that are placed vertically one after the other, you can of course write one hundred lines of code using the syntax: `line()`.

-A *for-loop* allows code to be executed repeatedly, and so provides an efficient way to draw the line one hundred times by setting up a conditional structure, counting the number of lines that have been drawn and counting the maximum number of lines.
+A "for-loop" allows code to be executed repeatedly, and so provides an efficient way to draw the line one hundred times by setting up a conditional structure, counting the number of lines that have been drawn and counting the maximum number of lines.
 Similarly, in this sketch, there are some elements needed to run repeatedly, but there is an end, such as calculating the center point using the exact x and y coordinates for each asterisk which are based on the width and height of the canvas.
 Knowing how many columns and rows make up a canvas, allows us to know the values of the center point for drawing each asterisk.

 To structure a for-loop, you need to ask yourself:

 - What are the things/actions that you want to repeat in a sequence or pattern?
 - More specifically, what is the conditional structure and when do you want to exit the loop?
-- What do you want to do when this condition is or is not met?
+- What do you want to do when this condition is, or is not, met?

 The following is an excerpt from *Asterisk Painting* (Lines 37-42):